mshanka1/STM32L475VGTX_AzureRTOS/README.md

 5. Add feature to change the MQTT endpoints
 6. Add TFT LCD to check the status of the module
 7. Add NFC functionality to read cards
+8. Add ULN2003 driver to auto lock/unlock the door using IOT.